Boy Psychology vs. Man Psychology

 Traditional cultures had processes to move boys from Boy psychology to Man psychology — rituals of separation, ordeal, and return, overseen by elder men who had themselves been through the fire.
 Modern Western culture largely destroyed these processes.

 What fills the vacuum?
 Performance.
 Aggression.
 Status games.
 The endless proving that never resolves into genuine identity.
-The The Masculinity Trap — The Map That Leads Nowhere is what Boy psychology looks like when it has nowhere to grow.
+The Masculinity Trap — The Map That Leads Nowhere is what Boy psychology looks like when it has nowhere to grow.

 The Path Through

 Integration is not achieved through willpower alone.
 It requires encounter — with elders, with genuine challenge, with one’s own shadow.
-The The Shame and Abandonment Loop is often what keeps men in Boy psychology: the fear that if the mask drops, there is nothing worth finding underneath.
+The Shame and Abandonment Loop is often what keeps men in Boy psychology: the fear that if the mask drops, there is nothing worth finding underneath.

 Man psychology is not dominance.
 It is maturity — energy that has been tested, shaped, and placed in service of something real.